 The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a valid SSN may result in errors in processing your application.
-[25 C.F.R. § 556.2(a)]
+However, failure to supply an SSN may result in errors in processing your application.

 B. The following additional notice shall be placed on the application form for a key employee or a primary management official before it is filled out by an applicant: